One of the huge aspects of modern sales and marketing is email outreach.

 So, always open your email with the context of the last conversation, interaction, or simply just what exactly this email is about.

-Maybe, your recipient has signed up a form or fill out an application a few weeks away, and when you send them this follow-up email, they might ignore it because they won’t remember.
+Maybe, your recipient has signed up for a form or filled out an application a few weeks away, and when you send them this follow-up email, they might ignore it because they won’t remember.

-So, tell them why you are contacting them, this email is sent only because they have applied or filled a form of some sort or initiated a call or something.
+So, tell them why you are contacting them; this email is sent only because they have applied or filled out a form of some sort or initiated a call or something.